DanteLore/dantelore/content/posts/train-departure-board.md

         }
 [/sourcecode]

 So, I take a pre-formatted XML request, add the key and station code then POST it to the API URL.
 Easy.
-The result comes back in XML which can be parsed very easily using the [Postman ](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)to test the calls before translating to Python (and if you're lazy, Postman will even write the code for you!).
+The result comes back in XML which can be parsed very easily using the <a href="https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en">Postman </a>to test the calls before translating to Python (and if you're lazy, Postman will even write the code for you!).

 The Python script takes the data its gathered and stores it in an SQLite database.
-I'm not going to show the code because it's all in [github](https://github.com/DanteLore/national-rail) anyway.
+I'm not going to show the code because it's all in <a href="https://github.com/DanteLore/national-rail">github</a> anyway.

 ## Having a REST

 So the data is all in a DB, now it needs to be made available to the Javascript client somehow.
-To do this I created a simple REST service using the excellent [microservice](http://martinfowler.com/articles/microservices.html) frameworks I love to use.
+To do this I created a simple REST service using the excellent <a href="http://martinfowler.com/articles/microservices.html">microservice</a> frameworks I love to use.
 Here's all the code you need to serve up data via REST:
 [sourcecode lang="python"]
 import argparse
 import sqlite3